Triangulation Psychology: What Is Triangulating?

 Getty/Luis Alvarez

-Variations
+Variations of triangulation

 Destabilizing or destructive triangulation is another form of this tactic that is typically more intentional in terms of causing harm.
 This type of triangulation usually takes the form of outright manipulation in which one person tries to control the flow of information and communication for another.
 For example, imagine an individual who is trying to isolate their target—a common strategy in abusive relationships.
 They might tell the person that a close friend confessed to finding the target annoying, unlikeable, and unpleasant.
-This information is untrue and designed to weaken the target’s self-confidence and connections with others in order to boost the confidence and safety of the individual.
+This example of triangulation uses information that is untrue and designed to weaken the target’s self-confidence and connections with others in order to boost the confidence and safety of the individual.

 Triangulation can happen when healthy communication between two people has broken down.
 It can often lead to a dysfunctional family unit in which a third member of the family gets involved in a situation with two other family members.
 However, relationships involving triangulation don’t always involve families; Often, triangulation involves workplace settings or romantic relationships.

 There are various causes of triangulation.
-It might arise out of shyness, a lack of assertiveness, or passive-aggressiveness on the part of one or both parties that prevents open, direct communication from taking place between them.
+For example, triangulation might arise out of shyness, a lack of assertiveness, or passive-aggressiveness on the part of one or both parties that prevents open, direct communication from taking place between them.
 It may even occur when one person continually confides in or vents to another about a mediator, seeking only blind agreement.
 Over time, the dynamic becomes a substitute for the confiding individual working out their issues with the mediator.

 Triangulation is often associated with individuals who have personality disorders—particularly narcissistic personality disorder (NPD).
 While this condition is usually characterized by symptoms like an obsession with status, an inflated sense of superiority and entitlement, and attention- and admiration-seeking behaviors, it’s not uncommon for a narcissistically inclined person to feel a deep sense of uncertainty and low self-worth to exist behind it all.
 That’s why some people with disorders like NPD might engage in triangulation so that they can make their target dependent on them by making it seem like they’re the only one who cares about them.